rustamgasanov/blog/source/_posts/2014-09-04-google-places-limit-autocomplete-results-to-cities-only.markdown

   google.maps.event.addDomListener(window, 'load', initialize)
 ```
-In result I got following places picker:
+As a result I've got following places picker:

 {% img /images/google_places_types_cities.png %}

-Good enough, but my goal was to show and put cities only and for now after picking a city I was getting "City, Country".
-The solution is quite simple: specify the country needed in google API call with `&region=` parameter:
+Good enough, but my goal was to show and prefill input with cities only.
+For now, after picking a city it'll put "City, Country" in box.
+The solution is quite simple, you just need to specify the country in the Google API call with a help of `&region=` parameter:
 ``` ruby application.html.haml
 = javascript_include_tag "http://maps.google.com/maps/api/js?v=3.13&sensor=false&libraries=places&region=UK"
 ```